The Power of a Clear Vision

 My client Malena wrote a Vision for her future.
-She imagined her ideal life experience 1, 3 and 5 years into the future.
+She imagined her ideal life in 1, 3, and 5 years in the future.
 She saw herself ultimately getting a contract with Pacific Northwest Ballet.

-From what she imagined, we worked backwards to craft goals.
-They included getting into the PNB Summer Intensive then getting accepted into the Professional Division.
-From there, she’d get the contract offer.
+From her end goals, we worked backwards to craft smaller goals.
+They included getting into the PNB Summer Intensive, then getting accepted into the Professional Division.
+From there, she could get the contract offer.

-She was just offered her contract with PNB and was almost amazed she said, “I can’t believe it, it’s exactly what I wrote in my vision 3 years ago.”
+She was just offered her contract with PNB and was amazed.
+She said, “I can’t believe it, it’s exactly what I wrote in my Vision 3 years ago.”

 Dream big!
 If you had a magic wand, what would your life look like in 1 year?
 3 years?
 5 years?

-Write your Vision in the present tense (i.e. I am dancing with Carolina Ballet as an apprentice) and include all the life details that get you excited.
+Write your Vision in the present tense (e.g., I am dancing with Carolina Ballet as an apprentice), and include all the life details that get you excited.
 Think about where you’re dancing, what your position is, roles you’d like to perform, where you live, how you feel, what lights you up.

 From your Vision, craft your goals:

 This is about imagining what’s possible for your future if you really go for it.
-The goals are about the steps and work you have to do to make that Vision a reality.
+These goals are about the steps and work you have to do to make that Vision a reality.

-Some goals might be more concrete, like “I’ll attend the PNB Summer intensive and get into the highest level” while others might be more abstract, “I’ll improve my mindset so I can dance with greater confidence in auditions and classes.”
+Some goals might be more concrete: “I’ll attend the PNB Summer intensive and get into the highest level.”
+While others might be more abstract: “I’ll improve my mindset so I can dance with greater confidence in auditions and classes.”